10 Best AI Video Generators 2026: Free, Paid, Tested

 10 best free and paid AI video generators in 2026 based on hands-on tests

 For a focused model-level test of newer native audio-video systems, see our HappyHorse 1.0 vs Seedance 2.0 comparison.
+If you are watching the next Seedance cycle, our Seedance 2.5 AI video generator guide separates public claims, access status, and creator workflow notes.

 Best AI Video Generators in 2026: Quick Picks